MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Remote_Jobs.md

    computer and the job runs on the same computer, it is considered to be a local background job.

-1. To manage a remote background job, use the Job cmdlets.
+1. To manage a remote job, use the **Job** cmdlets.
 Because the job object is on the remote computer, you need to run remote commands to get, stop, wait for, or retrieve the job results.

    To see if the job is complete, use an `Invoke-Command` command to run a `Get-Job` command in the PSSession that is connected to the Server01